saulpierotti/markdown_notebook/ADS.md

 	* For a bijection the inverse function $f^{-1}$ is defined
 	$$f^{-1}(b) = a \iff f(a) = b$$

+# Introduction on algorithms
+* The word algorithm comes from the name of the persian scientist Muhammad ibn Musa al-Khwaruzmi
+	* He lived in Uzbekstan and wrote Algoritmi de numero Indorum, wrongly understood as a latin plural
+	* He was also the founder of algebra (from al-jabr, a procedure to solve quadratic equations)
+* First algorithms were written by Babylonian in 1600 BC
+* Study of algorithms dates to Euclid in 300 BC
+* Modern algortihms study started in 1920 and was formalized in 1930 by Turing and Church (matematicians)
+* Many algos were discovered recently also by students
+* An algorithm is a finite series of steps that solves a problem
+* In CS, an algorithm is a well defined computational procedure that takes some inputs, follows a series of steps and eventually produces outputs in order to solve a computational problem
+* Sorting is a common computational problem
+	* The typical input is a series of numbers
+	* The output is a permutation of the input such that $a_i \leq a_{i+1}$
+	* A specific input sequence is an instance of the sorting problem
+* Algorithms are for humans, while a program is for a computer
+* Algorithms are written in pseudocode, which follow specific conventions
+* A problem can be solved by many algorithms
+* An algorithm can be implemented in many different programs
+* Fundamental properties of algorithms
+	* Inputs can be 0 or more
+	* Outputs are always 1 or more
+	* An algorithm should be clearly defined and unanbiguous
+	* It should terminate after a finite number of steps
+	* All operations described must be basic, meaning that they can be solved exactly and in finite time
+* Correct algorithms are necessary to solve computational problems
+* Efficient algorithms are necessary to solve computational problems with the available resources
+* An algorithm is correct if for every input, it halts with the correct output
+* An incorrect algorithm does not halt or halts with incorrect results on at least 1 instance
+	* In some cases they are still useful, if I can control their error rate
+* The correctness of an algorithm is difficult to prove
+	* Showing correctness in one instance is not a guarantee of correctness in every instance
+	* I can prove correctness by testing instances only if the possible number of instances is finite
+* Published algorithms needs to have a mathematical proof of correctness that shows that, for any given valid input, it halts with an output that is a solution for the problem
+* An algorithm without proof is an heuristic procedure that is not guaranteed to be correct
+* Efficiency is related to the ability of an algorithm to be executed with available resources
+* Resources are time and memory
+* CPU time is number of instruction divided by number of istructions per unit time
+	* It is hardware-dependent
+* Running time is the number of primitive operations to be performeda before termination, in proportion to the input size
+	* A primitive operation is an arithmetic operation, data movement, comparison, decision (if)
+* Generally when referring to the time complexity of an algorithm this is measured in running time, not CPU time
+* The algorithm influences time much more than hardware, so we do not focus on hardware
+* Time and memory are bounded resources and must be used wisely
+* The input size is the number of elements in the input
+* A running time $\geq n^2$ is unacceptable for large inputs
+* In a while and for loop, the test is always executed once more than the body

+# Introduction on data structures
+* A data structure is a way to store and organise data so to facilitate its access and modification
+* A data structure is a way to represent and organize data needed to solve a problem
+* Algorithm efficiency is affected by the choice of data structures

+## Arrays
+* An array is a data structure consisting of a group of similar elements accessed by indexing
+* They typically have a fixed size that cannot change after their storage has been allocated
+* An array provides direct access to data: $A[i]$ contains the element $a_i$
+* Every array is created empty by declaring its size, and then it is filled by assginment
+* Each location in the array can be accessed and modified in constant time

 ## Trees
 * A tree is a set of nodes connected by edges such that there is one and only one way to get  to go from one node to another
 * A tree is an acyclic graph